tonytw1/squirrel-detector/README.md

 This is not a squirrel.

+Just alerting everytime motion was deteched was not going to be enough.
-We'll want to categorise the objects in the motion messages so that we can filter for squirrels.
+We'll need to categorise the objects in the captured image files so that we can filter for squirrels.

+## Object detection APIs

 We have a message containing a still image with a bounding box enclosing an area of motion.
-We want to phrase this and maybe crop to the bounding box.
+We want to know what the object which triggered the camera is.

-We can then send the image to an object detection API to this.
+We can send the image to an object detection API todo this.

-## Object detection APIs

-Object detection APIs take an image and attempt to identify the objects visible in that image.
+Object detection APIs take an image and attempt to identify the visible objects.

-If we can find an API which can identify squirrels, we'll be done.
+If we can find an Object detecton API which can identify squirrels, we'll be done.

 ### Google Vision

 Google Vision seems to be the gold standard for object detection and has a nice python API.

 It also seems to know about squirrels.

 Here's a script to detect objects an image file and it's sample output: